Skip to main content

 Location: ECSC

-Ethanol, produced from renewable sources like lignocellulosic biomass, is a promising biofuel that can help mitigate climate change by reducing reliance on fossil fuels.
-Clostridium thermocellum is a bacterium with significant potential for biofuel production due to its ability to efficiently break down lignocellulose.
-This project focuses on modifying the ethanol production pathway in C. thermocellum, aiming to maximize ethanol yield and titer.
-We will study proposed pathways in vitro using purified enzymes and measure their ethanol production levels.
-The findings will provide valuable insights and inspire strategies to optimize the pathway for improved performance in vivo.
-The FYREE student will assist in the expression and purification of these enzymes, gaining hands-on experience with essential lab techniques such as running protein gels, quantifying protein concentrations, and conducting enzyme assays to measure enzyme activities.
+Ethanol produced from renewable sources like lignocellulosic biomass can help mitigate climate change by reducing reliance on fossil fuels.
+Clostridium thermocellum is a bacterium with the ability to efficiently break down lignocellulose.
+This project focuses on modifying the ethanol production pathway in C. thermocellum to maximize yield and titer.
+We will study pathways in vitro using purified enzymes and measure their ethanol production levels.
+The findings will inform strategies for improved performance in vivo.
+The student will assist in the expression and purification of these enzymes, gaining hands-on experience with essential lab techniques such as running protein gels, quantifying protein concentrations, and conducting enzyme assays to measure enzyme activities.

 Detecting generated deceptive text from generative AI chatbots